themeleon/safe-wipe/README.md

 | `confirm`   | Text to prompt the user to confirm the (not empty) directory wipe.                  |
 | `abort`     | Error message when the user refuses to wipe the folder.                             |

-The function is asynchronous and return a promise.
+The function is asynchronous and returns a promise.
 Nothing is passed to the success function, but you'll get an `Error` instance in the error function.
 It can have the following `code` property: